selivan/selivan.github.io/_posts/2020-02-25-removing-bloatware-from-xiaomi-miui-android.md

 * ⚙️ Settings - Passwords & Security - Authorization & revocation.
 Revoke authorization from msa(MIUI System Ads) application.
 Not necessary if you already disabled `com.miui.msa.global`.
 * ⚙️ Settings - Passwords & Security - Privacy.
 Disable "User Experience Program" and "Send diagnostic data automatically".
 * ⚙️ Settings - Passwords & Security - Privacy - Ad services.
 Disable "Personalized ad recommendations".

+**SIM Toolkit**

+Some Russian mobile operators use SIM card built-in application to promote paid services.
+They show pop-up windows with OK/Cancel buttons.
+Hit the wrong button - and you are suddenly subscribed to some freaking SMS horoscope with daily fee.

+You can get rid of it by disabling the 'SIM Toolkit' application: `com.android.stk`.
+Sometimes for the second SIM card in the phone it is `com.android.stk2`.

+Note, that some mobile operators may use SIM toolkit for useful things, and you will lose that functions.
+In my experience I have never seen anything useful there.